jzaev/PortfolioChatBotTrivia/README.md

 # Trivia Chatbot
 ## This task can be considered as a portfolio work.

 This version is created for practicing programming in Python and building a professional portfolio by <a href="https://github.com/jzaev" target="_blank">Yury Zaev</a>.
-It does not represent any commercial interest and is not a complete solution.
+It does not represent any commercial interest.

 ## Features
 This is a Telegram chatbot designed to entertain and engage users with trivia questions.
 It uses OpenAI GPT-4 to translate questions and answer options between English and Russian languages.
 The main features of this trivia chatbot include: